Shahriar075/Laravel-Auth-SDK/README.md

 ### 1. Clone the Supporting API Repository and SDK Library

 Begin by cloning the Internal Reusable SDK repository to set up the backend services required for the AuthSDKLibrary.
-After cloning, you can make changes to any files or folders within the `Authentication SDK Library` directory as needed.
-However, ensure that the core `AuthSDKLibrary` folder within the Authentication SDK Library remains intact, as it contains the essential files and structure for the library.
-The `Authentication SDK Supporting API` directory should not be altered, as it contains critical backend services that the AuthSDKLibrary relies on.
+After cloning, ensure that the core `AuthSDKLibrary` folder within the `src` directory remains intact, as it contains the essential files and structure for the library.

 `git clone https://github.com/Exabyting/Internal-reusable-SDKs.git`

 Navigate to the cloned directory inside the Internal reusable SDK's:

-`cd Authentication SDK Supporting API`
+`cd Internal-reusable-SDKs/Authentication-SDK-Supporting-API`

 ### 2. Set Up the Supporting API